nowaymyname27/CS506_Project/README.md

 We used NewsAPI to extract **50 news articles related to Tesla**, which were then used for sentiment analysis.
 After the initial data collection, we refined our approach by **filtering the article content to include only the sentences that specifically mentioned Tesla**, ensuring our sentiment analysis remained focused and relevant.

+#### Stocks Data Extraction

+For this step, we used the yfinance library, which is a very convenient way to extract stock data from Yahoo Finance.
+This library is completely free and goes back many years in daily stock prices (including open and close, which were the main metrics for this project).
+After finding this library, we did not run into any issues - we simply used the library and then cleaned the data that it produced.

+**Relevant file regarding stock extraction is:**

+- `stock-extract.py`: extracts stock data using yfinance and removes unnecessary columns.

 ### Sentiment Analysis

 After collecting data from Reddit and various news sources, we performed sentiment analysis using three different models tailored for different types of text.
 For Reddit comments, we used RoBERTa (cardiffnlp/twitter-roberta-base-sentiment), VADER, and Google Cloud Natural Language API.